Autonomous Vehicle Reconsidered After Crashing Into Paralympic Athlete

 The Autonomous Vehicle e-Palette

 During the 2021 Tokyo Paralympics Toyota has been using the autonomous vehicle known as the e-Palette.
 This is a self driving multifunction vehicle and has been modified in this case to accommodate the athletes.
 It includes things such as ramp access and help for vision impaired athletes.
 The e-Palette is usually a pretty smart piece of tech.
 It can be converted into almost anything including a food truck or even a hotel room!
+Its best known for its versatility.

 Image Source Toyota